sandrineTuyizere/Personal-Galleries-App/READme.md

 Personal Gallery this have dashborad used by a user and have an admin which add Image the user can be search image by category and view image by Location.

 the admin is the only one to add any image and user will view and search only.

+# User Story

+* View different photos that interest them
+* Click a single image to expand it and view the details of that photo
+* Search for different categories
+* Copy a link to the photo to share with my friends.
+* View photos based on the location they were taken.